babathurpe/CPD4414-Assignment4/README.md

 # CPD4414-Assignment4

 ###Web Services with Java
-Returns JSON representation of data using simple Json library
+Returns JSON representation of data using simple JSON library

 #####doGet Method (get all rows from database)
 * Returns a JSON data representation of the table